vipulnaik/diet-exercise-health/profile-information/health-profile.md

     C at all, but since it's water-soluble, excess can easily flow out.

+* Occasional Vitamin B Complex supplement I may take this occasionally
+  * to hedge against Vitamin B deficiency; if traveling and without
+  * access to my full set of foods, I take this daily.

-With the exception of the occasional Vitamin C supplement, I have all of these with my first meal of the day.
+With the exception of the occasional Vitamin C supplement and occasional Vitamin B Complex supplement, I have all of these with my first meal of the day.

 ### Other one-off supplement consumption